Points and badges

 Author badge

-These are our writers--some from inside Red Hat, others from across various industries, and quite a few community members who have become regular, trusted writers and editors.
-The team of Admins and Moderators will grant Author status, when appropriate.
+For our writers from various industries, who have become regular, trusted writers and editors.
+Our team of Admins and Moderators will grant Author status, when appropriate.
 Contact an author if you have a private question or inquiry about their work.
 If it’s a comment about their article, post a comment.
+Authors in the community get a full user profile.

 Admin badge

-These are your Admins.
-They keep Drupal up and running, and fix any problems with the site or with user accounts.
+For our Admins, the ones who keep our Drupal website up and running, who fix any problems with the site or with user accounts.
 Most Admins are Red Hat employees.
 You can contact an Admin if you’re having a problem with your account.
 The quickest way to get in touch with an Admin is through our contact form.

 Comment Gardner badge

-Our comment gardeners keep an eye out for spammers, inappropriate comments, and other detrius of the online world.
+For our comment gardeners who keep an eye out for spammers, inappropriate comments, and other detrius of the online world.
 We want to thank them for their help.

 Founding Member badge

-A few members of our community have been here from the start.
+For our founding members of Opensource.com and the community; they've been here from the start.
 They helped build this place, and worked hard to invite everyone in.
-So we made them their own badge.
+So, we made them their own badge.
 Just because.

 Awards badges